-SUBJECT: PREMISES REQUIREMENTS

-- 3.2.6 It is prohibited to have cannabis products, accessories or any other cannabis related item or material visible from the exterior of the premises. - 3.2.7 Drive-through windows are prohibited. - 3.2.8 A retail cannabis store cannot undertake major structural changes or be relocated without the prior approval of AGLC (see Section 3.5). - 3.2.9 The licensee must have the legal right to occupy and control the facility or premises in which it is located. - 3.2.10 The primary sales of a retail cannabis store must be cannabis product sales.
+KLIAIL CAN INABIS STORE HAINDBOOK PAGE 2 UF 2 SUBJECT PREMISES REQUIREMENTS 3.2.6 It is prohibited to have cannabis products, ac cannabis related item or material visible from premises. - 3.2.7 Drive-through windows are prohibited.
+3.2.8 A retail cannabis store cannot undertake majo be relocated without the prior approval of AGL 3.2.9 The licensee must have the legal right to octavility or premises in which it is located. ccupy and control the 3.2.10 The primary sales of a retail cannabis store mu sales. st be cannabis product